Close Menu

 WHAT IS SPINAL STENOSIS?

 Spinal stenosis is a medical condition in which the spinal canal narrows and compresses the nerves that pass through it.
-Compression or the nerve can cause pain, numbness, tingling, and weakness in the back, legs, and arms.
+Compression of the nerves causes pain and numbness.
+It can also cause weakness in your back, legs, and arms.

 There are two main types of spinal stenosis: lumbar and cervical spinal stenosis.
-Lumbar spinal stenosis affects the lower back.
+Lumbar spinal stenosis affects the low back.
 Cervical spinal stenosis affects the neck.

 Spinal stenosis can be caused by a variety of factors.
-For example, it can be due to changes in the spine from age, degeneration of the spine, thick ligaments, herniated discs, or bone spurs.
-Other factors that may cause spinal stenosis include arthritis, tumors, and trauma.
+For example, it can be due to changes in the spine from age and degeneration of the spine.
+It can also occur due to thick ligaments, herniated discs, or bone spurs.
+Other factors that may cause the condition include arthritis, tumors, and trauma.

 Spinal stenosis is a common condition, especially among older adults.
-According to the American Academy of Orthopaedic Surgeons, spinal stenosis affects 1 in 1000 people in the US, or almost 400,000 to 500,000 individuals.
-Another study in the Journal of the American Medical Association in 2017 stated that the percentage of lumbar spinal stenosis among adults aged 60 years and older in the United States was 9.3%.
+According to the American Academy of Orthopaedic Surgeons, spinal stenosis affects 1 in 1000 people in the US.
+That is almost 400,000 to 500,000 people in the US with the condition.
+Another study in the Journal of the American Medical Association in 2017 states that the percentage of lumbar spinal stenosis among adults aged 60 years and older in the US is 9.3%.

 SPINAL STENOSIS - drawing of normal spine and spinal stenosis